SeldonIO/seldon-core/helm-charts/README.md

    * Example Prometheus and Grafana setup with demonstration Grafana dashboard for Seldon Core

-See the [Installation](../docs/install.md)  documentation for details of how to install Seldon Core using the above charts.

-# Seldon Core Inference Graph Templates
+## Seldon Core Inference Graph Templates

 A set of charts to provide example templates for creating particular inference graphs using Seldon Core